 - When the timezone and time/date are set on the camera, turn the camera OFF, and turn it back ON.
 This step ensures the settings are saved by the camera.
 (With Mini you can leave the camera OFF)

-- For the Mini: To prevent the camera losing its time settings when powered off overnight, the internal capacitor in camera may need to be charged.
+- Mini Only: To prevent the camera losing its time settings when powered off overnight, the internal capacitor in camera may need to be charged.
 Keep the camera in test/setup mode for a few hours with a fully charged battery or on AC power.